 - Immigration status.
 Relatives entitled to an intestate share of your property will inherit whether or not they are citizens or legally in the United States.

 - Slayer rule.
 Someone who “feloniously and intentionally” kills you will not receive a share of your property.
-(Georgia Code § 53-1-5.)
+Ga.
+Code Ann. § 53-1-5.

 You can find Georgia’s intestate succession laws in Sections 53-2-1 to 53-2-8 of the Georgia Code.
 If you want to read the law, you can search the Georgia Code from the website of the Georgia General Assembly.